 EC AT NURSERY

-This article follows on from the Baby Led Potty Training Article, which describes how we toilet trained our baby from two months old.
-Here I will consider how providers in childcare settings could apply some of the principles.
-This is based on my memories of working in nurseries and reading.
+This article follows on from the Baby Led Potty Training Article, which describes how we toilet trained our baby from two months old, including how to hold a baby and how to know when they need to go.

 BABY LED POTTY AND TOILET TRAINING